seclution/application-diagram/README.md

 2. Optionally install the generated jar with `mvn -pl draw.io-webjar install` so that it can be resolved by this project.
 3. Run `scripts/update-webjar-version.sh /path/to/draw.io-webjar/target/*.jar`
-   to update `pom.xml` with the WebJar version you just built.
+   to update the `drawio.version` property with the WebJar version you just built.
    Ensure `xmlstarlet` is installed before executing this script.
 4. From the root of this repository run `mvn package` to generate the XAR under `target/`.